 This should also be true of your masthead instruments.
 The unintended DC connection between mast and DC ground is typically made by the masthead VHF whip, which connects the shield of the coax to the bracket connected to the mast.
 That shield also connects to the VHF radio which is DC grounded by its power connection.
 The easiest solution is to insert what is called a "inner-outer DC block" into the coax.

-This RF device puts a capacitorin series with the center conductor, and another capacitor in series with the shield.
+This RF device puts a capacitor in series with the center conductor, and another capacitor in series with the shield.
 This device is transparent to the VHF RF signals in the center conductor and shield, but blocks any DC current in either the center conductor or shield.
 This device can be made by a good radio technician, or purchased from radio supply houses, pre-fitted with any kind of coax connection on both ends.
 The commercial units look like a coax "barrel" connector.
-A vendor is listed at the end of the article.

 Once the DC connection from the mast to the VHF is broken, check for any other connections with an ohmmeter, and straighten out any other wiring errors or unintended connections.
 If your metal fuel tank is also bonded to the lightning ground system (per ABYC) then make sure that it does not have DC connections either to the engine via the fuel line or to the electrical system via the fuel level sensor.
 A piece of approved rubber fuel hose in the fuel lines to the engine solves that connection, and a well designed fuel level sensor will not make electrical contact with the tank.